Faculty seminar proposals

 A Global Seminar provides UBC students with the opportunity to travel and study abroad with a group rather than individually.
 Global Seminars often focus on a particular region or topic of interest that isn’t currently offered through other UBC programs.

 Global Seminars offer UBC faculty members a chance to “move the classroom” to a location that deepens the students’ learning experience.
-The international location and activities are essential to student learning goals.
+The international location and activities are essential to the course learning outcomes.

 application